davidseitz/JavaMostAdvancedMylittlePonyWars/README.md

 To add a new Tile:

 	1. CHOOSE a TAG for the Tile
-	2. ADD the TAG into the [evalClassType] methode to the corresponding ClassType (see /modification/default_values.txt) in the Tile.java file
+	2. ADD the TAG to the corresponding ClassType (see /modification/default_values.txt) in /modification/Class_Types.txt
 	3. ADD a .png file to /groundTiles named {TAG}.png
+	4. ADD every change to /modification/default_values.txt for Documentation

 To add the new Tile to the Map Creator: